-A team of engineers at Dynamic Structures and Materials, LLC (DSM: Franklin, TN) has used MDA SBIR Phase II funding to squeeze an actuator system – a piezoelectric actuator, sensors and associated electronics – into a small package that provides improved control for missile actuation systems relative to baseline electromagnetic actuators.
+A team of engineers at Dynamic Structures and Materials, LLC (DSM) has used MDA SBIR Phase II funding to squeeze an actuator system – a piezoelectric actuator, sensors and associated electronics – into a small package that provides improved control for missile actuation systems relative to baseline electromagnetic actuators.
 The novel piezoelectric actuator system’s features include the use of low-voltage piezo material that is capable of operating in more extreme temperatures than electromagnetic systems.

 If incorporated into missiles valve systems, DSM’s technology would be used to control the flow of hot gases in miniature kill vehicles.
 This type of actuator system could also improve the performance of cold flow propulsion systems like those that are used in an astronaut’s Manned Maneuvering Unit (MMU) for Extravehicular Activities (EVAs) or “space walks.”